Wemko/cute-cats/README.md

 # Instruction for starting

-Since this is made with nextjs I've kept the default readme file below.
+Since this is made with nextjs I've kept the default readme file from the generation below.

-To run this site execute the following commands:
+To vie this site, execute the following commands:

 ```bash
 npm install